Privacy Policy

 This policy only applies to information we collect from visitors to our website, UCC.org.
 This policy does not apply to information collected by the UCC offline or through any other means, or from any third party.
 Please read this privacy policy carefully.
 You acknowledge that it is part of our terms and conditions, and by clicking “I agree” to those terms and conditions you agree to be bound and to abide by it.
 If you do not agree, you must not access UCC.org or use any of the content found on UCC.org.

 The UCC collects the personal information that you make available to the UCC, including first and last name, email address, mobile phone number, Facebook URL, Twitter URL, profile headline, user name, passwords, survey responses, photos, and cookie data.
 We also collect some information automatically about your computer hardware and software, which can include your IP address, browser type, domain names, access times and dates, referring website addresses, cookies, flash cookies, web beacons, and log file information.
 The information that we automatically collect does not by itself identify a specific individual and is statistical data typically aggregated with other data to help us improve our website.
-The UCC collects your information when you provide consent; for purposes that are required by law; and for the purposes of responding to requests by the government, a court of law, or law enforcement authorities conducting an investigation.
+The UCC collects your information when you provide consent and for purposes that are required by law.
+The UCC will share information that it has collected when required by law or court order.

 The UCC uses your information to present our website and its contents to you; to communicate with you via newsletters to which you subscribe; to fulfill contracts, in particular, facilitating and processing transactions; and where it is necessary to fulfill the UCC’s legitimate interests, which include operating our website; providing information and services described on our website; verifying your identity; determining how to improve our website; and responding to your questions and comments.